 [Recommendation O139] – Marking of Man-Made Offshore Structures (2013)

+IHO (International Hydrographic Organization)

+The International Hydrographic Organization is an intergovernmental consultative and technical organization that was established in 1921 to support safety of navigation and the protection of the marine environment.

 IMO (International Maritime Organization)

 IMO Maritime Knowledge Centre (2012) – International Shipping Facts and Figures – Information Resources on Trade, Safety, Security, Environment. (a.o.
 United Nations Conference on Trade and Development (2012).
 Review of Maritime Transport (2012)).